 Texts that have been read in class are also displayed to celebrate the fact we put a significant emphasis on the importance of reading.
 Book corners are de-cluttered, with forward-facing books, so that pupils can easily access quality texts.

-Each week, every class has the opportunity to visit our school library, which provides a large range of quality resources.
+Every class has the opportunity to regularly visit our school library, which provides a large range of quality resources.
 The pupils are encouraged to borrow books to enjoy pleasure at home.
-The library is also open after school, twice a week, so that other family members can enjoy our texts.
-There is also an opportunity for our parent community to take part in a book swap!
+The library is also open after school, once a week, so that other family members can enjoy our texts.

 Throughout the school, we have a book banding system which the children select their ‘fluency’ book from.
 In EYFS and Key Stage One, this book is closely matched to their phonic knowledge and is a book they have read multiple times in class already.
 In Key Stage Two, the fluency book is closely matched to their word level and accuracy rate.
 We ensure that the child can read at least 95% of the text so that they feel like a successful reader and do not struggle.
 We focus on building the children’s fluency, as we know that this has a huge impact on their understanding.

 Every day, teachers read to their class.
-We select books from the Top 50 Recommended Reads for each year group (from ‘Books for Topics’).
+We select engaging books for each year group, many chosen from the 50 recommended reads - Year Group Recommended Reads.
 This ensures that the class reader is an engaging, age-appropriate text, which introduces the children to different cultures and authors.
 This time is for pure reading enjoyment!

 We acknowledge pupils who need additional reading support through on-going formative and summative assessment.
 The lowest 20% of readers in each year group are heard regularly by an adult.
 This includes reading to a teacher, a teaching assistant or a volunteer.
 Our volunteers are trained to support our pupils, so that they have an impact on their reading development.
 We also identify groups of pupils to take part in our Reading Fluency intervention.
-This last for 6-8 weeks and occurs twice a week.
+This last for 6-8 weeks.
 The sessions focus on Echo Reading and Comprehension style questions.

 To maintain a passion of reading across the school, we take part in lots of events such as World Book Day, World Poetry Day and National Story Telling Week.
 We also invite visiting authors to school, to share their top tips with us!